 One thing is constant however and that’s the warm and friendly welcome that I received during my visit from all the Triestini that I met.
 Everyone from the rather deaf taxi driver to the lady selling tickets to the museum asked me where I was from and how I was enjoying my stay in Trieste.
 Now let’s face it you don’t get that level of engagement in Venice or Rome for that matter.

-- FVG stands for Friuli Venezia Giulia and is the north-east region of Italy.
+- FVG stands for Friuli Venezia Giulia and is the north-eastern region of Italy.
 The Tourist Office is extremely well organised.
 They have ‘info’ points for visitors in all the main towns of the region.

 - With thanks to the talented writer Carl Hiassen who coined the term ‘…flotsam and jetsam of humanity that wash up on Florida’s shores..’
 For a combination of wit, story and skill, he’s an incredible writer: www.carlhiaasen.com